MicrosoftDocs/power-automate-docs/articles/teams/create-flows-power-apps-app.md

 # Create flows using the Power Apps app in Microsoft Teams

 You can build flows to customize and add further value to Teams from within the new Power Apps app in Teams.
-You can create [instant](../introduction-to-button-flows.md), [scheduled](../run-scheduled-tasks.md), and [automated](../get-started-logic-flow.md) flows, with access to over 350 connectors.
-This includes a connector to work with [Microsoft Dataverse for Teams tables](/powerapps/teams/overview-data-platform#tables-in-dataverse-for-teams) within Teams as well.
+You can create [instant](../run-instant-flows.md), [scheduled](../run-scheduled-tasks.md), and [automated](../get-started-logic-flow.md) flows, with access to over 350 connectors.
+This includes a connector to work with [Microsoft Dataverse for Teams tables](/powerapps/teams/overview-data-platform#tables-in-dataverse-for-teams) within Teams.

 > [!NOTE]
 > You need a [Power Automate license](https://make.powerautomate.com/pricing/) to access all Power Automate [connectors](/Connectors/connector-reference/), including the premium connectors.
 Users with a Microsoft 365 license can use all standard connectors.

 ## Prerequisites

 - The Power Apps app must be installed before you can create flows in Teams.
 More information: [Install the Power Apps personal app in Microsoft Teams](/powerapps/teams/install-personal-app)